schneems/likeable_example/README.md

 * create a default user and admin

 Run the server and use the credentials provided by the rake task to sign in and test the application.

+Navigate to posts and try liking and unliking the post.
+Its that simple

 ## License